kyleyasumiishi/fcc-intermediate-algorithms/README.md

 - <code>String.prototype.replace()</code> method for matching both string and RegExp patterns in a string to replace
 - Global function <code>parseInt()</code> to convert a string argument into an integer of a specified radix
 - <code>Math.max()</code> and <code>Math.min()</code>
+- Use the spread operator to evaluate arrays in place

 ## Technologies Used